Flepper/flepper/CONTRIBUTING.md

 3. What are the *EXACT* steps to reproduce this problem?
 4. What package versions are you using (you can see these in the `.csproj` file)?
 5. What operating system are you using?
-6. What version of IIS are you using?

 GitHub supports [markdown](https://help.github.com/articles/github-flavored-markdown/), so when filing bugs make sure you check the formatting before clicking submit.